moinulhossainmahim/oop-with-php/README.md

 **Location:** `concepts/composition/`

-Composition is a design principle where a class contains instances of other classes, representing a "has-a" relationship.
-This is often preferred over inheritance for flexibility.
+Composition is an OOP design principle where objects are built by combining other objects, instead of relying on inheritance.

-**Key Benefits:**
+**Key Points:**
+- Promotes flexibility, modularity, and testability
+- Frameworks like Laravel use composition everywhere — controllers have services, mailers have transports, and jobs have queues
+- It's the foundation of dependency injection and design patterns like Decorator and Strategy
 - More flexible than inheritance
 - Easier to change behavior at runtime
 - Avoids deep inheritance hierarchies